sharife/golden-thread/site/content/productions/leila.md

 writer: Torange Yeghiazarian
 director: Torange Yeghiazarian
 additional: drawn from Palestinian folktales
-stage: ''
+stage: Various Bay Area locations
-address: Upcoming performances listed below.
+address: See below for information on upcoming performances.
 misc: >
   This production runs approximately 30-minutes followed by 20-min Q & A session.
 Appropriate for families and children, ages 5-15.